The Quad (TV series)

 The Quad stars Anika Noni Rose as Dr. Eva Fletcher, a newly elected President of the fictional Georgia A&M University.
 It also stars Ruben Santiago-Hudson, Sean Blakemore and Jasmine Guy.
 On April 27, 2017, BET renewed the show for a second season, which premiered on January 23, 2018.
-On April 9, 2018, BET cancelled The Quad.
+On April 9, 2018, BET cancelled The Quad due to low ratings.